For The Stormi Truthers: Kylie Jenner's Bodyguard Makes A Statement

 “I am a very private person and would normally never answer to gossip and stories that are so ridiculous that they are laughable,” Chung wrote in a statement posted on Instagram.
 “Out of deep respect for Kylie, Travis, their daughter together and their families, I would like to set the record straight that my interactions with Kylie and her family have been limited in strictly a professional capacity only.
 There is no story here and I ask that the media no longer include me in any narrative that is incredibly disrespectful to their family.”

-Now that Chung has spoken, hopefully we can officially squash the rumors and just go back to gushing about how cute little Stormi is.
+Now that Chung has spoken, hopefully we can officially squash the rumours and just go back to gushing about how cute little Stormi is.

 Read These Stories Next: